Nine (Sault album): Critical reception

 Barney Harsent of The Arts Desk wrote a five-star review, calling this one of the albums of the year, noting the varied genres of music and instrumentation as well as the album's ability to heal.
 Sofie Lindevall of Gigwise scored Nine a nine out of 10 stars and points out the diversity of genres and the powerful social messaging, including the spoken word piece by Michael Ofo.
 Another nine out of 10 came from Uncut's John Lewis who points out how London-centric the music is.
 Kyle Mullin of Exclaim! scored Nine an eight out of 10 for the "multitude of genres, styles and moods" present on the tracks that "span a spectrum between polish and grit".
-The editorial board of AllMusic Guide gave this release four out of five stars and included it as the "Best of 2021", with reviewer Andy Kellman speculating that the tracks are outtakes from the band's previous albums, leading to the eclectic mix of styles that "play out like fragments of a concept album about grim street life caused by a lack of opportunities and endangered by a surplus of looming threats", but notes that even if they are outtakes, they are "no slapdash addendum" to the band's catalogue.
+The editorial board of AllMusic gave this release four out of five stars and included it as the "Best of 2021", with reviewer Andy Kellman speculating that the tracks are outtakes from the band's previous albums, leading to the eclectic mix of styles that "play out like fragments of a concept album about grim street life caused by a lack of opportunities and endangered by a surplus of looming threats", but notes that even if they are outtakes, they are "no slapdash addendum" to the band's catalogue.

+Nine was nominated for Best Album at the 2022 Ivor Novello Awards.